cca/moodle-config-sync/readme.md

 # Moodle Config Sync

-Synchronize configuration between instances, skipping certain values which would not be changed.
+Synchronize configuration between instances, skipping certain values which should not be changed.

 ## Core